komxun/Image-Segmentation-with-Clustering/README.md

 Examples: K-Means clustering, Fuzzy C-Means clustering, Mean shift clustering, Support Vector Machine (SVM),

 ## Clustering VS Classification

+The advantages and disadvantages of each segmentation techniques are summarized in table below:
 ![image](https://github.com/komxun/Image-Segmentation-with-Clustering/assets/133139057/8c174b56-c4ad-45f2-8c60-9c1426c2e728)

+There are many clustering techniques that can be implemented for image segmentation.
+In this work, the K-Means clustering, the Fuzzy C-Means (FCM) clustering, and Mean Shift clustering have been chosen as candidate algorithms.
+The advantages and disadvantages for each techniques can be found in table below:

 ## Comparison between different clustering techniques
 ![image](https://github.com/komxun/Image-Segmentation-with-Clustering/assets/133139057/651e8aaa-74a5-4dba-bbe0-bed782b1e737)